idsts2670/alpaca-mcp-server/README.md

 See the "Example Queries" section below for 50 real examples covering everything from trading to corporate data to option strategies.

 ### Basic Trading
-1. What's my current account balance and buying power?
+1. What's my current account balance and buying power on Alpaca?
-2. Show me my current positions.
+2. Show me my current positions in my Alpaca account.
-3. Buy 10 shares of AAPL at market price.
+3. Buy 5 shares of AAPL at market price.
 4. Sell 5 shares of TSLA with a limit price of $300.
 5. Cancel all open stock orders.
 6. Cancel the order with ID abc123.